 FIRST - Fill out the Application Form and bring it to International Programs - Liberal Arts North, Room 402.

 We will start your official tracking sheet to monitor your progress.

 YOU WILL NOT BE ABLE TO START THIS CERTIFICATE THE SAME SEMESTER THAT YOU ARE PLANNING TO GRADUATE!

 SECOND - Start working on the Academic and Global Engagement Components of the certificate.

 These need to be documented over time so International Programs can track your progress.

-Academic: Complete at least 9 credit hours of internationally-focused course work (see details for course listings) and show proficiency in a modern foreign language.
+- Academic: Complete at least 9 credit hours of internationally-focused course work with a grade of 'C' (see 'Details about the Program' for course listings) and show proficiency in a modern foreign language.

 - Verify these by sending your transcript to International Programs